-- 1. Reduction of 50% of corporate income tax for five years after the termination of a normal income tax holiday or from the date of earning income if no tax holiday is granted. - 2.
-Double deduction from taxable income of the cost of transportation, electricity and water supply. - 3.
-Deduction from net profit of the project's infrastructure installation or construction costs in addition to normal depreciation; such deduction can be made from the net profit of one or several years within ten years from the date when revenue was first derived from the promoted activity; - 4.
-75% import duty reduction from the normal rate on raw or essential materials used in manufacturing for domestic sales for five years.
+- Further three years' tax exemption period from the standard incentives and activities that already have eight years' tax incentives will receive a 50% of corporate income tax reduction on net profits derived from promoted activity for five years after the termination of a normal income tax holiday or from the date of earning income if no tax holiday is granted; - Double deduction from taxable income of the cost of transportation, electricity and water supply for ten years from the date when revenue was first derived from the promoted activity; and - 3.
+25% deduction from net profit of the project's infrastructure installation or construction costs in addition to normal depreciation; such deduction can be made from the net profit of one or several years within ten years from the date when revenue was first derived from the promoted activity.